northeastern-rc/rc-public-documentation/docs/source/hardware/partitions.md

 limited by the available resources on the cluster at the time of the job submission and may not adhere to the number stated below.**

+It is possible for you to see the message below in the output of `squeue -u $USER`, even though you submitted less jobs than the number of submitted jobs indicated in the table.
+This implies that Slurm has reached the hard-coded limit of 10,000 total jobs/per account at that time.
+Here the account refers to the Slurm account that you, as a cluster user, is associated with.
+So you will continue to receive this error message until some of your jobs start running and/or get completed before you can submit more jobs.

 *job violates accounting/QOS policy*

-Sometimes it could happen that, on a shared or a private partition, you submitted less jobs than the number of submitted jobs indicated in the table, but ended up getting the above message upon doing `squeue -u $USER`.
-This means that Slurm has reached the hard-coded limit of 10,000 total jobs/per account at that time.
-Here the account refers to the Slurm account that you, as a cluster user, is associated to.
-So you will continue to receive this error message until some of your jobs start running and/or get completed before you can start submitting more jobs.
 :::

 :::{list-table}